-Course Software:

-- Microsoft Office (Word)

-- Microsoft Visual Studio (Visual Studio Home Page)

-- Google's Chrome

-Optional - Microsoft Office Visio Professional or this free software program, Diagram Designer.
+Course Software: Microsoft Office (Word), Google's Chrome, and Microsoft Office Visio Professional (optional) or Diagram Designer (optional).

 Class Attendance Policy

 Class attendance, even online, is extremely important in order to meet the objectives of this course.
 A STUDENT IS RESPONSIBLE FOR INITIATING HIS OR HER OWN WITHDRAWAL, if that becomes necessary.
 If a student is administratively withdrawn from the class by the professor, the grade appearing on the transcript will be at the professor's discretion, an 'X' or 'F'.